Applying for funding

 - Partnership Model (PDF document)

-To practice your grant writing skills, join one of our regular Write it Right workshops, or view our resource:
+To practice your grant writing skills, join one of our regular Write it Right workshops.

-For calls which allow only a limited number of submissions per institution, the Research Development Team in RIS coordinate the internal selection for centrally managed calls.
-Look out for invitations for Expressions of Interest which will be sent round your School by your Associate Dean (Research) or Research Admin Lead and the internal deadline.
+For calls that allow only a limited number of submissions per institution, the Research Development Team in RIS coordinates the internal selection for centrally managed calls.
+Look out for invitations for Expressions of Interest which will be sent around your School by your Associate Dean (Research) or Research Admin Lead and the internal deadline.

-For major calls which require a collaborative team to respond (eg large and centre calls, challenge-led or industry-led calls), the Research Development Team in RIS will facilitate the collaborative bid development, working in conjunction with RFS.
+For major calls which require a collaborative team to respond (for example: large and centre calls, challenge-led or industry-led calls), the Research Development Team in RIS will facilitate the collaborative bid development, working in conjunction with RFS.

 For funding from industry or involving industry as a partner, the Knowledge Exchange Team in RIS will work with you to scope the project specification and negotiate the agreement with project partners or funders, see Working with industry